 The L Prize competition requirements issued in 2008 included technical specifications for the 60-watt and PAR38 categories.
 The competition requirements were developed to ensure compliance with the general requirements outlined in the 2007 EISA legislation, with additional details specified for quality, performance, and mass manufacturing.

 On August 3, 2011, DOE awarded the L Prize for the 60-watt incandescent replacement lamp to Philips Lighting North America.
-At this time DOE has closed the 60-watt category and will not accept or evaluate further entries in this category.
+At that time DOE closed the 60-watt category.

 The complete competition requirements for the 21st Century category have not yet been fully defined or published.
 The 21st Century category is not open for entries at this time.
 Guidance will be announced by DOE and posted on this website in the future.